chao-mu/djf/README.md

 # Format and Implementation

 A .jif is composed of a series of sections.
-Each section is a MD5 hash followed by 7 bytes (referred to as a "chunk").
+Each section is a MD5 hash followed by up to 7 bytes (referred to as a "chunk").
 These chunks are numerically sorted (ascending) 7 byte sequences of the representeddata.
+All chunks leading to the last will be 7 bytes, the last one may be less if the file size is not a multiple of 7.
 The MD5 hash is a checksum of the bytes in their original order.

 ## Encoding (Pseudocode)